 - Add a second grouping to generate a multiline chart, allowing comparison across data segments such as departments, stages, or team members

-Date groupings: when grouping by a date or datetime field, a bin size selector appears.
-This lets users control the time interval — daily, weekly, monthly — to generate configurable time progressions.
+Date groupings: when grouping by a date or datetime field, a bin size selector appears in the chart.
+This lets you control the time interval — daily, weekly, monthly — to generate configurable time progressions.

 Additional configuration options:

-Show x-y axis: show or hides the values of the x and y axis.
-Default enabled
+- Show x-y axis: shows or hides the values on the x and y axis (default: enabled)

-Show values: displays/hides data values on the graph.
-Default disabled
+- Show values: displays or hides data values on the graph (default: disabled)

 A single line tracks one metric across a time period.
 Adding a second grouping splits the chart into multiple lines for side-by-side comparison — for example, candidates by stage over time, or hiring activity by department across quarters.